2qx/awesome-bitcoin-cash/README.md

 ### Awesome merchants

-There are many places that accept Bitcoin Cash that a developer might need, this list is meant to highlight the really awesome ones and not replicate the listing services below.
+There are many places that accept Bitcoin Cash, this list is meant to highlight the really awesome ones and not replicate the listing services below.
 They have accepted Bitcoin Cash for years and are committed or sympathetic toward the idea of electronic cash payments.

 - [Lanieri](https://www.lanieri.com) - makes a good suit, not that you would ever need one, for work.
 - [Cheap plane tickets](https://www.cheapair.com) - for your fancy developer conferences.